aSinglePringle/morseCode-CSIPH-WHS-/README.md

 # morseCode-CSIPH-WHS-
-A project made in CSIPH at WHS (2015).
-It utilizes the Raspberry PI and its GPIO pins to translate Morse code from keyboard input out through LED lights.
-The program is written in python.
+Projects made in CSIPH at WHS (2015).
+Many of the projects are coded for the Raspberry PI and its GPIO PINS and the FINCH.
+Programs are either written in Python or Java.

+Tanner G. and Tyler K.